persteenolsen/pso-gatsby-blog-cms-two/src/posts/2025-10-21-python-django-azure.md

 The files models.py and views.py are splitted up for showing how to scale the folder structure if the Django Website should grow with a lot of views and models

-CI / CD by commit the code change from VS Code + GitHub Actions + Azure App Service
+The Website uses DevOps by GitHub Actions + Azure App Service

 <a href="https://github.com/persteenolsen/django-azure" target="_blank">The source code at GitHub</a>